cbrnr/python-intro-short/06-Loops/06-Loops.md

 print(i)
 ```

 This example searches for the first occurrence of the character `"k"` within the string `"Seek and destroy"`.
-If it finds it, the name `i` contains the position (index) of this character within the string (`3` in this example, because Python starts to count at zero).
+If it finds it, the name `i` contains the position (index) of this character within the string (`3` in this example, because we initialize `i` with zero).
 Notice that once we have found the character (`c == "k"`), we immediately break out of the loop (which means Python immediately jumps to the end of the loop, which is the `print(i)` function call).
 As we will see soon, `break` is especially useful in while-loops.

-The next (somewhat silly) example demonstrates the use of the `continue` statement, which causes Python to immediately jump back to the loop header and begin the next iteration.
+The next example demonstrates the use of the `continue` statement, which causes Python to immediately jump back to the loop header and begin the next iteration.

 ```python
 for num in range(2, 10):